hmahal/NESharp/README.md

-# Tech Pro NES Emulator
+# NESharp

-C# NES Emulator Project
+C# NES Emulator Research Project

+Full of bugs and progress on hold